 Want to make pro-standard mixes in your own home recording studio?
 Now you can!

-The Audio Masterclass Professional Course in Mixing – Full online course leading to your Audio Masterclass Certificate on completion.
+The Audio Masterclass Professional Course in Mixing - Full online course with assessments of your practical assignment work leading to an Audio Masterclass certificate on successful completion.

 - The challenge: To make mixes in your own home studio that sound as good as those made by professional mix engineers.